stt-datacore/website/static/crew/dsc_landry_commander_crew.md

 published: true
 ---

 A "use" crew, rather than an investment.
 The #1 super rare SEC proficiency gives her gauntlet work right from 1/4 and her arena attack is quick enough to be useful, even if it's painfully short.
-Despite sporting the Discovery tag, she's not a recommending thaw between bad bases and a plethora of other options.
-Ultimately replaceable, she makes the best target on brand new rosters for whom gauntlet work can be difficult to find.
+With Discovery blanket bonuses seemingly at and end and awful bases beside, she should never see the inside of a shuttle in ideal conditions.
+Ultimately replaceable, she makes the best target for brand new players for whom gauntlet work can be difficult to find.